Where Should You Put The ‘Root Crown’?

 Problems caused by burying the root crown include:

-Girdled roots: When the root crown is buried, roots grow upwards into this new layer of media in a haphazard way.
+When the root crown is buried, roots grow upwards into this new layer of media haphazardly.
 Commonly, those new roots at the base of the stem benefit from extra water due to stem flow and grow vigorously around the base of the stem.
 This can result in ‘girdled’ roots at the base of the trunk.
 As the roots and trunk expand, the result can be fatal – see ‘It’s All in the Roots’ for more information.

 Over-potting is commonplace in Australian nurseries, often due to a lack of staff training and/or a lack of quality controls.